BSc(Hons) Lic Ac

 For me, Five Element acupuncture explains so much of how we are influenced by our environment, by understanding our own natures we can thrive.
 Traditional Chinese Medicine also understands how we as mammals have evolved to fit perfectly with our environment.
 I believe, by understanding these processes and how they influence our true natures, we can learn to find our own fine balance, in this modern era of technology.

-I am currently undertaking further training for a diploma specialising in Obstetrics, Gynaecology and Fertility and will complete this in April 2019.
+I have also completed further training for a diploma specialising in Obstetrics, Gynaecology and Fertility.

 I was born in Salisbury and from a young age I was always aware that there was something missing in our cultural knowledge to do with our health as a society.
 I would ask myself often, ‘why are we always getting sick and relying on medications, what are we doing wrong?’
 It wasn’t until I went to university in Chichester in 2006 and joined a yoga class that my journey began.